 What do real estate agent fees cover?

-You might wonder, what services does this fee buy me?
+You might wonder, what services does this commission fee buy me?
 One of the biggest ways buyers benefit from working with a Realtor is gaining access to the multiple listing service (MLS), the database Realtors use to see and list properties for sale.

 The fee compensates the agent for time spent answering questions and helping you through the process.
 An agent is also able to utilize their skills and contacts to negotiate, find properties and take you on tours of multiple homes.

 A Realtor’s fee covers a wide range of costs for sellers as well, including marketing materials, staging and showing the property, coordinating open houses and contacting agents of potential buyers.
 When an offer comes in, the listing agent negotiates on behalf of the seller, often presenting one or more counteroffers.
+A lot goes into listing a home, such as:

 • Creating a comparative market analysis to establish a competitive price